Thursday, September 8, 2016

 Photo by Jose A Hermosillo. © Copyrights 2016

-People go out to the movies is to have fun and “No Manches Frida” is a lot of fun.
+People go to the movies for fun, and “No Manches Frida” is great.

-While the Mexican comedy continues making money at the North America box office, the film is expanding to more theaters.
+While the Mexican comedy continues making money at the North American box office, the film is expanding to more theaters.

 Aislinn Derbez ("A la Mala").
 Photo by Jose A Hermosillo. © Copyrights 2016

-To this fantastic movie premiere of "No Manches Frida" other Latino celebrities showed their love and their support for this new project of Cine Mexicano that has captivated the Hispanic market in the United States.
+To this fantastic movie premiere of “No Manches Frida,” other Latino celebrities showed their love and support for this new project of Cine Mexicano that has captivated the Hispanic market in the United States.

 Karla Souza "Nosotros los Nobles," Sundown," "¿Qué culpa tiene el niño?").Photo by Jose A Hermosillo. © Copyrights 2016